lacchain/LACPass-LACChain-Component/README.md

 - A `did.txt` file containing the decentralized identifier (DID) of your organization, have it handy in case you need to access the DID.
 - The `/certs` directory containing the `/DSC` and `/SCA` subdirectories.

-## Sharing the information for onboarding the trust network
+## Sharing the information for onboarding the LACPass trust network

 Now you are ready to share the onboarding information with the committee, please follow these steps: